Schmidt v. ICBC: Photographs Favour Insurer’s Version of Vancouver Auto Accident

 Tribunal Member Gibson also saw no merit in Schmidt’s allegation that ICBC previously “told him that no claim had been filed” by RR and that he only later discovered the $2,275.94 claim.
 For one thing, Gibson said Schmidt provided “no written evidence” to support this allegation.
 For another, Schmidt admitted that ICBC told him he was “100% liable” for the accident, which was more than enough to put him on notice as to a potential claim.

 Cases like this illustrate why it is always a good idea to contact a qualified Vancouver ICBC claims lawyer before dealing with an insurance adjuster.
 Even if you only believe there has been “minor” damage to the vehicles involved, a lawyer can still advise you of your rights and assist you in gathering and reviewing any critical evidence related to the accident.
-If you need help, contact the Preszler Law Firm today to schedule a free consultation.
+If you need help, contact the Preszler Injury Lawyers today to schedule a free consultation.